litrik/displayer/README.md

 ## Display file structure

-Coming soon...
+There are [sample display files](samples/index.md) available showcasing different features.

-There are sample display files available in the `samples` directory.
+A detailed explanation of the display file structure is coming soon...

 ## Send commands